We all have different motivations for saving, everyone will have different goals, but putting some money aside can be

 Do you need access to your savings?
 We have a range of accounts with varying levels of access including some that allow you to withdraw your money whenever you need to.
 Other accounts have withdrawal restrictions that will limit access to your savings, such as restricting the number of withdrawals you can make or requiring a notice period to be served before you can gain access.

 How much are you looking to save?
 Are you looking to save a lump sum or do you plan on making regular deposits?
 Most of our accounts allow you to pay money in whenever you wish.
-If you are saving for your first home and considering our Help to Buy: ISA, then you can save a maximum of £200 each calendar month.
 You should also think about how much you can afford to save each month.
 Our guide on budgeting and working towards a savings goal will help you set some realistic targets for your savings.

 How are you planning to manage your account?
 You should consider whether you need access to your accounts at our branches or if conducting business by post is more suitable for you.

 Of course, if you're still unsure, our friendly, professional staff are here to help and advise which of our accounts are most suitable for you.

 Types of accounts